FAQ about Sexual Respect

-Compiled and published in Summer 2015 by student leaders, the Title IX Office, and Student Affairs
+Compiled and published by student leaders, the Title IX Office, and Student Affairs

 How do I decide whether to make a report or file a complaint?
 What’s the difference?